 You will be required to undertake and successfully complete approximately 16 hours of eLearning material within a 4 week period.
 The modules you will cover in the eLearning package include:

-You will be required to meet some key medical standards as part of your application to be a police officer.
-Click on the tabs below for more information.
+You will be required to meet some key medical standards as part of your application to be a Police Officer.
+Click on the tabs for more information:

 If you have a hearing loss of more than a total of 84 dB over 0.5, 1 and 2 kHz range, or more than a total of 123 dB over the 3, 4 and 6 kHz range in both ears, you are unlikely to meet the standard.

-When one ear is affected or when aids may overcome the difficulty, further assessment by PSNI’s medical team will be required to identify possible adjustments.
+When one ear is affected or when aids may overcome the difficulty, further assessment by Police Service of Northern Ireland’s Medical Team will be required to identify possible adjustments.

 If you have a disability you will be considered individually on your merit.
-The PSNI Medical team will consult with you and consideration will be given to whether there are reasonable adjustments that can be made to enable you to do the job now and for a reasonable time.
+The Police Service of Northern Ireland's Medical team will consult with you and consideration will be given to whether there are reasonable adjustments which can be made to enable you to do the job now and for a reasonable time.

 You will have the option to seek an adjustment in the recruitment process when completing the application form.

-Please note that the Medical Assessment and Substance Misuse Test are assessed independently, and you must pass both assessments in order to progress!
+Please note that the Health Assessment and Substance Misuse Test are assessed independently, and you must pass both assessments in order to progress!

-Once you have successfully progressed through the 8 stages of the recruitment process you’ll receive some exciting news… You’re appointable to PSNI.
+Once you have successfully progressed through the 8 stages of the recruitment process you’ll receive some exciting news… You’re appointable to Police Service of Northern Ireland.
 Well done!
 Appointable candidates will be invited forward in merit order.

 Now it’s on to your induction, and soon, your training.
 You’re well on your way to achieving your goal of becoming a police constable.